Beretta Model 38

-The Beretta Model 38 (Italian: Moschetto Automatico Beretta Modello 1938) was an Italian submachine gun introduced in 1938 and used by the Royal Italian Army during World War II.
+The Beretta Model 38 (Italian: Moschetto Automatico Beretta Modello 1938) is an Italian submachine gun introduced in 1938 and used by the Royal Italian Army during World War II.
 It was first issued to Italian police units stationed in Italy's African colonies.
 The Italian army was impressed by the gun's performance and decided to adopt a version to be used by the army's elite formations and military police, but requested a modified variant which had no bayonet and a different muzzle brake.
 This variant was widely used by the Royal Italian Army on all theatres of World War II Italy was involved in.
 The guns were also used by the German, Romanian and Argentine militaries of the era.